Angular Data GridLegacy Built-in Themes

 • ag-theme-{theme-name}.css - theme styles that add design look and feel on top of the structural styles.

-The correct files to load are located in ag-grid-community/styles or @ag-grid-community/styles if you're using modules.
+The correct files to load are located in ag-grid-community/styles.

 This path has changed in v28, and the old files are still there as part of the Legacy Styles but will be removed in v29.